|Title:||Instructor in Psychology|

 Laura Evans received her B.A. in Psychology with a minor in Women’s Studies from the University of Delaware.
-She completed her M.S. in Family Studies with a concentration in Couple and Family Therapy at the University of Maryland, College Park.
+She completed her M.S. in Family Studies with a concentration in Couple and Family Therapy.
 Her master’s thesis investigated how attachment style moderates the relationship between positive partner behavior and recipient satisfaction among clinical couples.
 Her Ph.D. in Family Science was also earned at the University of Maryland.
 Her doctoral research and dissertation investigated how couple therapy process, including common factors brought to therapy by both clients and therapists, influences treatment outcome for couples.

 Dr. Evans is committed to providing undergraduates with high quality and engaging learning experiences, and loves her time in the classroom.
 She is particularly invested in providing students with the tools they need to become knowledgeable contributors to academia and the human services field.

 Evans, L., & Epstein, N. (2012).
 Couple therapy process and its relation to therapy outcome: Expected and unexpected common factors findings.
 Presented at the Association of Behavioral and Cognitive Therapies (ABCT) Annual Conference, National Harbor, MD.

 Riera, K., Evans, L., Berger, A., Singer, B., & Maring, E. (2011).
 Let’s work together: Advancing active learning (and teaching!) through a community of practice.
 Presented at the Lilly Conference on College and University Teaching, Bethesda, MD.

 Bradley, E. D., & Evans, L. M. (2011).
 Engaging students in academic writing with annotated bibliographies.
 Presented at the Lilly Conference on College and University Teaching, Bethesda, MD.